 - 1. Obtained a degree of Master of Divinity (MDiv) from an institution recognized by GETS with a grade point average (GPA) of 3.3 (B+ or 86.5%) or above. - 2.
 Obtained other degrees in Christian disciplines and have served full-time for more than two years with good performance.
 The applicant who has the Master of Arts (MA) degree in Christian disciplines needs to make up 30 master's credits in Christian disciplines. - 3.
 The applicant who has served full-time for two years or more before starting MDiv or other programs in Christian disciplines is required to serve full-time for one more year after obtaining the degree. - 4.
 Two letters of recommendation, mailed directly to GETS by the recommenders (who can be the pastor of the church, the teacher of the institution the applicant attended, or a non-subordinate coworker), indicate that the applicant has good performance on spirituality, academic learning, ministry, and life. - 5.
-International students or those whose prior education was not conducted in English must demonstrate proficiency in the English language at these levels: - o TOEFL (PBT): 450-453 - o IELTS: 5.0-5.5, or an equivalent score - o TOEFL iBT: 45-46, with individual section scores of: - Reading: 15Listening: 12
+International students must demonstrate proficiency in the English language at these levels: - o TOEFL (PBT): 450-453 - o IELTS: 5.0-5.5, or an equivalent score - o TOEFL iBT: 45-46, with individual section scores of: - Reading: 15Listening: 12Speaking: 10